-Traditional search engine optimization started with the concept that a developer, could optimize just the code of a website, to rank higher in the search engines.
-Meta keywords, meta descriptions, ALT tags, and all manor of hidden tweaks were once the tools of the trade, and they delivered results for many years.
-This is no longer the case, and the field of SEO has expanded to become much more transparent and wide ranging.
+Traditional search engine optimization started with the concept that a developer could optimize just the code of a website, to rank higher in the search engines.
+Meta keywords, meta descriptions, ALT tags, and all manner of hidden tweaks were once the tools of the trade, and they delivered results for many years.
+This is no longer the case, and the field of SEO has expanded to become much more transparent and wide-ranging.

 What is SEO … now?

 Search engine providers, of which there are only two giants remaining (Google and Microsoft/Bing) have evolved the way they rank websites to a point where optimizations to just code, are just one small piece of the ranking formula.